Heavy Metals in Water

 Baltic Proper “Above Halocline”

-Since 1999 we observed, that the water body “Above Halocline” is characterised by slightly decreasing trends (not significant) over the passed 5 years for the dissolved phases of Cd, Pb, and total Hg (Fig. 3 - Fig. 5).
-Now the question arise, if long-term trace metal trends in surface waters of the central Baltic are a result of reduced input to the Baltic Sea, or if they are related to a “feedback mechanism” including the stabilisation of the anoxic deep water regime and the trace metal export by diffusive exchange across the oxic-anoxic interface.
+Since 1999 we observed, that the water body “Above Halocline” is characterised by slightly decreasing trends (not significant) over the passed 10 years for the dissolved phases of Cd, Pb, and total Hg (Fig. 3 – Fig. 5).
+The question has been discussed, if long-term trace metal trends in surface- and deep waters of the Gotland Basin (Central Baltic) are a result of enhanced / reduced input to the Baltic Sea or if they are related to a “feedback mechanism” including the stabilisation of the anoxic deep water regime and the irreversible trace metal export by diffusive exchange across the oxic-anoxic interface.

 Baltic Proper “Below Halocline”

 In the last years decreasing lead concentrations were also observed in the Baltic.
-Since 2000 they stabilised on a low level “Below Halocline” in the central Baltic.
+Since 2000 they stabilised on a low level (<0.1nmol/kg) “Below Halocline” in the Baltic Proper.
 Reasons for that are the use of unleaded petrol, the fast vertical transport of lead bounded to particles and there enrichment in the sediments.
 Baltic Sea sediments are still high contaminated in trace metals.

 Assuming that the Baltic deep water system changes to oxic conditions it is expected, that remobilisation of metals and their release back into the water column will take place.

-Since 1995 /1996 a decrease of the Cd(dissolved) concentrations was observed for the waters “Below Halocline” in the central Baltic Sea, due to the precipitation of sulphidic Cd species under anoxic conditions in the deep water body (Fig. 4) and their enrichment in surface sediments.
+Since 1995 / 1996 a decrease of the Cd(dissolved) and Cu(dissolved) concentrations were observed for the waters “Below Halocline” in the central Baltic Sea, due to the precipitation of sulphidic Cd species under anoxic conditions in the deep water body (Fig. 4) and their enrichment in surface sediments.
 This example demonstrates, how variations in the trace metal concentrations are linked to eutrophication.

 HELCOM (1997): Airborn pollution load to the Baltic Sea 1991-1995.
 Balt.
 Sea Environ.
 Proc.
 No. 69.